diegoperezo97/credit-risk-analysis/README.md

-# Supervised Machine Learning and Credit Risk
+# MODULE 17: Supervised Machine Learning and Credit Risk

 People borrow money to buy houses, automobiles, establish businesses, and further their education all across the world.
 Loans are a necessary aspect of contemporary society, but they also give banks and other lending organizations with an opportunity and a difficulty.
 On the one hand, loans produce revenue from the interest they earn, but there is a danger that borrowers would default on their loans, causing banks to lose money.